The funny thing about “brand resistant” audiences

 2 - Skeptical audiences are often deep and independent thinkers.

+People, even clinicians and researchers, are social animals.
 They drink Coke instead of Pepsi.
 They drive certain cars and wear certain clothes.
+They are influenced by emotional cues like design, tone, language, and identity, even if they don’t realize it.
+They see and respect the brands other professionals gravitate toward.
+A strong brand position, executed well, operates subtly: it signals professionalism, innovation, or safety before a single technical claim is read.
 Brand choice often reflects who we are and what we value, including the technology and tools we gravitate toward and adopt.

 If you are intentional about your brand, you will reach even those skeptical audiences.
 When you know what your brand stands for, why it’s relevant to your key audiences, and how it’s differentiated in the marketplace, you’re better positioned to reach even those who say they don’t pay attention to brands.
 Because they do.